 Following the rally in price, we can see that the stock starts to resume its declines, posting fresh lows after breaking past the initial flow that was formed.

 In the above chart, you can also see that there are instances where subsequent sessions see an increased volume as well.
 While this might be tempting, the trade set up is invalidated for the simple reason that price did not post a fresh low.

-As the above example shows, trading a bear market rally can be quite rewarding, but the risks are equally high.
+As the above bear market example shows, trading a bear market rally can be quite rewarding, but the risks are equally high.
 Because the trend exhibited is counter to the broader market, price volatility is usually extreme.
 This means that you can expect sharp moves, leading to quick profits or quick losses.

 To conclude, a bear market rally is not something that you see every day, at least in the broader markets.
 However, traders can look at individual stocks and pick out such trades.
 No matter what, pay attention to the stock or the security that is being traded, including the average volumes being traded on the stock.